cqlnx/minecraft-server-finder/README.md

 ## Random Servers Bot

-This is the discord bot that displays the ips and that is used in the Minescan discord server<br>
+This is a discord bot that displays ips from https://mcscans.fi api and that is used in the Minescan discord server<br>
 https://discord.gg/AYbDNEWgHE